conda-forge/staged-recipes/README.md

 If your recipe still does not receive any attention after a few days, you may attempt to re-ping @conda-forge/staged-recipes.
-You may also attempt to bring the PR up in our Gitter chat room at https://gitter.im/conda-forge/conda-forge.github.io or on our [Keybase chat](https://keybase.io/team/condaforge.chat) if your recipe isn't reviewed promptly.
+You may also attempt to bring the PR up in our Gitter chat room at https://gitter.im/conda-forge/conda-forge.github.io.

 All apologies in advance if your recipe PR does not recieve prompt attention.
 This is a high volume repository and issues can easily be missed.
 We are always